brynnylee/Emergency-Response-Resource-Optimization-for-RFD/README.md

 ## 1. Introduction

 The Rochester Fire Department (RFD) serves over 211,000 residents across 15 stations, responding to approximately 40,000 service calls annually.
-These calls range from fire suppression and hazardous material handling to emergency medical services (EMS).
-As urban populations grow and incident types diversify, the department faces increasing challenges in maintaining optimal response times and ensuring equitable service delivery across all neighborhoods.
+These calls encompass fire suppression, hazardous material handling, and emergency medical services (EMS).
+As urban populations grow and incident types diversify, the department identified a critical need for a data-driven strategy to maintain optimal response times and ensure equitable service delivery across all neighborhoods.
+Additionally, they sought a detailed supporting analysis to strengthen their request to government stakeholders for necessary resources and policy support.

 ### **Journey to Collaboration: How It All Began**
 Recognizing the need for data-driven solutions, the RFD sought collaboration with a dedicated team of data scientists to transform its vast operational data into actionable insights.
 I was honored to be selected as the team lead for this pivotal project, working as part of a multidisciplinary group of five data scientists over the course of 4 months.
 This collaboration provided access to an extensive dataset comprising millions of records, as well as regular guidance from the RFD’s experienced data analysts.
 Weekly meetings with key stakeholders helped align our work with the department’s operational goals and allowed us to refine our approach using their domain expertise and advanced geospatial tools.